• Skip to primary navigation

 A close up of yellow plum cobbler

-What type of plums should I use to make plum cobbler?
+What type of plums should I use?

-• This plum cobbler recipe calls for 8 cups of sliced plums, so depending on the size of the fruit that would be about 12 plums.
+This plum cobbler recipe calls for 8 cups of sliced plums, so depending on the size of the fruit, that would be about 12 plums.

 How should I store plum cobbler?